IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    direct connectivity between pairs of service demarcation points (SDPs).
    Each connection within the network slice may be further supported by an end-to-end tunnel that traverse a specific path in a given customized topology supplied by the customer.
-The resources associated with a link is immediately commissioned by the realization at the time of network slice configuration.
+The resources associated with a link are immediately commissioned by the realization at the time of network slice configuration.

-   Alternatively, a customer may initially request resources to be reserved for potential network slices through a customized topology, and use the resources to build network slices in the future.
+   Alternatively, a customer can request resources to be reserved for potential network slices through a customized topology, and use the resources to build network slices in the future.
 The customized topology represents resources that are reserved but not commissioned at the time of request.
-By that way, the customer can share resources between multiple endpoints and use the resources on demand.
+By doing so, customers can share resources between multiple endpoints and use them on demand.

    In the example shown in {{fig-ns-topo-example}}, two customized topology intents named as Network Slice Blue and Network Slice Red, are created by separate customers and delivered to the network slice service provider.
-   The provider maps the two intents internally to corresponding network resource partitions (NRPs) internally.
+   The provider maps the two intents to corresponding network resource partitions (NRPs) internally.
 In realizing the network resource partitions, node virtualization is used to separate and allocate resources in physical devices.
 Two virtual routers VR1 and VR2 are created over physical router R1, and two virtual